Lexie-yw/terminator/TUTORIAL_1.md

 ## Create a Database

 Open MySQL Command Line Client.

-Enter your password.
+The password is null, so just hit enter without typing in any password.

 If successful, you will see a screen like this.